vicpara/vicpara/README.md

 - 💬 Ask me about ...
+  - deploying actual innovation
+  - building from scratch and managing exceptional teams
+  - solving hard problems, with your head
+  - the future of app building
+  - personalized learning and what learning in 2030 looks like
   - how to automate the labour of contract creation, negotiation, signing and post-execution management
-  - how to deploy AI to legal contracts
+  - how to deploy AI to legal contract management
-  - legal technologies
-  - machine learning
-  - Natural Language Processing
+  - Natural Language Processing and LLMs
-  - building from scratch and managing exceptional teams
-  - actual innovation

 - 📫 How to reach me: email me or via [Linkedin](https://www.linkedin.com/in/victor-para/)